Frequently Asked Questions (FAQs)

 Who may apply for a grant on behalf of a child?

-Applications can be the child’s GAL, social worker, foster parent, relative caregiving, or a child could also apply on their own behalf.
-Grants are available for children with open cases in Hennepin and Ramsey counties.
+Anyone can apply for a grant.
+Applications are frequently received from the child’s GAL, social worker, foster parent, relative caregiving, or a child on their own behalf.
+Grants are available for children currently placed in foster care with open cases.

 What supporting materials should accompany the grant application?

-- A program brochure, price list, or and documentation that describes the goods or services
+- A program brochure, link to the item requested, price list, or and documentation that describes the goods or services

 How much may I ask for?

 This depends on the nature of the request.
 There are different maximums depending on the type of item or service requested.
 We will consider requests on a case by case basis if the request is for an amount that is above the maximum.
 If asking for more than the maximum, you will be asked to explain why the standard amount is not sufficient.
 No more than one large grant (>$500) per year.